qimiko/silene/README.md

 If you like to use GDB, you can also enable debugging with the `--debug` flag.

 If you want to use a newer version of Geometry Dash that splits the APK, the `--resources` flag will redirect resource loading accordingly.

+On Android, you can just run the bundled APK file.
+The initial menu will prompt you to select an APK file.
+There is currently no way to enable verbose or debug mode on that platform.

 ## License